Huriphoonado/cld-shanghai/homework.md

 #### Create
 In your ***Design Journal***, create a reflection on the Cloud Valley trip with the following slides.
 * **Slide 1:** Describe what you and your team made.
 What are the inputs, e.g. how is it controlled?
 What are the outputs, e.g. what sounds/visuals does it produce?
 * **Slide 2:** How did seventh graders interact with your instrument?
 What worked?
-What didn't work?
+What would you change?
 What was unexpected?
 * **Slide 3:** How did first graders interact with your instrument?
 What worked?
-What didn't work?
+What would you change?
 What was unexpected?
-* **Slide 4:** If you were to continue working on your instrument, what would you change about it?
-Remember, this course is entitled "Creative Learning Design."
-How would you improve your instrument's user experience, effectiveness in encouraging creativity, and/or use as a teaching tool?
-* **Slide 5:** Summarize your individual interview with a Cloud Valley student.
+* **Slide 4:** Summarize your individual interview with a Cloud Valley student.

 #### Teams
 * Cloud Valley: TBD